flaxsearch/flaxcode/src/docs/hacking.rst

 DocCollection) - such has a number of purposes:

- - Specifying the set of documents that make up the document collection (see the class FileSpec).
+ - Specifying the set of documents that make up the document collection (see the class FileSpec_).
+The code is self explanatory really; note that the ``.files()`` method of the class returns a generator.

- - Specifying how Xapian databases for the collection are configured (see the class DBSpec)
+ - Specifying how Xapian_ databases for the collection are configured (see the class DBSpec_).
+The configuration possibilities provided by the code are not exposed via the web UI in the current version.

- - Specifying when automatic indexing of the collection takes place (see the class ScheduleSpec).
+ - Specifying when automatic indexing of the collection takes place (see the class ScheduleSpec_).
+The current scheme is a simplified cron style system.

  - Defining mapping for files in the collection to URLs.
-(This should perhaps be part of FileSpec, but it's not done that way at the moment.)
+(This should perhaps be part of FileSpec_, but it's not done that way at the moment.)
+If there's not web server available to serve the files (or it's inconvenient so configure one), then for testing and development it's often useful to configure the mapping as a "file://" url for the corresponding path.

+.. _FileSpec: ./api/filespec.FileSpec-class.html
+.. _DBSpec: ./api/dbspec.DBSpec-class.html
+.. _ScheduleSpec: ./api/schedulespec.ScheduleSpec-class.html

+Document collections are created and modified via the web UI.
+The scheduling is implemented via a very simple loop running in a separate thread that checks every minute to see which collections are due to be indexed - see the class ScheduleIndexing_.
+Obviously we could make this do this in a more efficient way, but it's probably not significant unless there are rather more document collections that we would normally expect.

+.. _ScheduleIndexing: ./api/scheduler.ScheduleIndexing-class.html

 Logging.
 ========